-Christmas lights, despite all the work involved in hanging them, continue to be popular with revellers, because they delight not only the family, but friends, neighbours and passers-by with their brightness and shine.
+Christmas lights, despite all the work involved in hanging them, continue to be popular with revelers, because they delight not only the family but friends, neighbors and passers-by with their brightness and shine.
 An attractive light display can bring a smile to even the curmudgeonliest viewer.

 So, if you celebrate Christmas, don’t be a Grinch.
 Turn your home or apartment into a holiday delight with the help of these tips for selecting and hanging holiday lights.